-The Administrative Manual for the Florida International University (FIU), Nicole Wertheim College of Nursing and Health Sciences (NWCNHS), Department of Nurse Anesthesiology (DNA) is designed to reflect the Standards as established by the Council on Accreditation of Nurse Anesthesia Educational Programs, other accrediting agencies, FIU DNP Anesthesiology Nursing Program, NWCNHS and to meet the needs of the Program.
-The COA Doctoral Standards, revised on October 11th, 2019, have been included as an appendix.
-The procedures listed herein are supplemental to policies of the NWCNHS and FIU.
+The Administrative Manual for the Florida International University (FIU), Nicole Wertheim College of Nursing and Health Sciences (NWCNHS), Department of Nurse Anesthetist Practice (DNAP) is designed to reflect the Standards as established by the Council on Accreditation of Nurse Anesthesia Educational Programs, other accrediting agencies, FIU DNP Anesthesiology Nursing Program, NWCNHS and to meet the needs of the Program.
+The COA Doctoral Standards, revised October 11th, 2019 have been included as an appendix.
+The policies listed herein are supplemental to policies of the NWCNHS and FIU.

-This manual contains all applicable procedures for administrators, faculty, and students.
+This manual contains all applicable policies and procedures for administrators, faculty and students.
 As such, the Program does not publish separate manuals.
-As part of the DNA Comprehensive Systematic Evaluation Plan, this manual is subject to annual review to revise procedures, amendments, and deletions on an as-needed basis.
-This manual is published on the DNA website for access by students, faculty, administrators, and the DNA communities of interest.
-The original copy of this manual is maintained in the DNA Program Office.
+As part of the DNAP Comprehensive Systematic Evaluation Plan, this manual is subject to annual review for revision of policies, procedures, amendments and deletions on an as needed basis.
+This manual is published on the DNAP website for access by students, faculty, administrators and the DNAP communities of interest.
+The original copy of this manual is maintained in the DNAP Program Office.